-Leon County Schools has a no nit policy.
-If you child has live lice and/nits, you will be called to pick up your child from school.
+Leon County Schools has a no-nit policy.
+If your child has live lice and/nits, you will be called to pick up your child from school.
 Your child will be re-admitted to school when he /she, upon examination by clinic staff, is free of all lice and their eggs (nits).
 Please come into school with your child to be rechecked.

 Fort Braden School is proud of our volunteers & mentors for our students.
 If you would like to volunteer or be a mentor please contact the school at (850) 488-9374.